CSCfi/csc-user-guide/docs/computing/running/interactive-usage.md

    bash
 ```

-Once the resource has been granted, you can work normally in the shell.
+Once the resources are available, you can work normally in the shell.
+The
-The bash prompt will show the
-name of the compute node:
+bash prompt shows the name of the compute node:

 ```bash
 [csc-username@r07c02 ~]$